spruce-net/spruce/README.md

 Spruce
 ===========

 Opinionated set of extension methods representing a lightweight orm and migration framework for use with Dapper.
-This is a .net 4.5 designed to work with MS SQL Server 2008+.
+This is a .net 4.5 library designed to work with MS SQL Server 2008+.

 Conventions
 -----------